 Step 3: Cook the paneer

 Pan fry the paneer in until golden and then soak in hot water (I just use kettle water) for 5 minutes.
 After a soak, the paneer will be juicy and squidgy.

 Give the inside of the pressure cooker a quick wipe.
-Heat butter in the pot and add the black cardamom, onions, garlic, and chillies.
-Cook for 10 minutes over a med-low heat.
-The onions should be lightly golden and soft.
+Heat butter in the pot and add the dried red chilli, black cardamom and onions.
+Soften for 20 minutes over a low heat until golden.
+Then add sliced garlic and chopped green chillies.
+Cook for a further few minutes over a med-low heat.
+The onions should be lightly golden, soft and sweet.

 Add the saag mixture and stir.
 Cook for 5 minutes over a low heat, stirring all the time.
 Be careful as it will bubble and spit.
 Allow to thicken slightly.
 Stir in the salt and garam masala.